Full profile

 • Madison Memory Study — apoaequorin sponsor-run trial.
 Sponsor-run trial failed its pre-specified primary endpoints for memory and cognitive function.
 Basis for the Graded Out status.
 Educational.

-• FTC action re: Prevagen (apoaequorin) marketing claims.
-The FTC and multiple state attorneys general pursued deceptive-advertising actions over Prevagen's memory claims.
+• FTC v.
+Quincy Bioscience (2017) — Prevagen (apoaequorin) marketing claims.
+The FTC and the New York State Attorney General jointly filed a deceptive-advertising action (S.D.N.Y., January 2017) over Prevagen's memory claims.
 Educational, historical/regulatory background.

 Grades and studied doses are our conservative reading of the human research, shown for education.
 They are not product claims, and a studied dose is not a recommended dose.